 \section{Outlook}

 Our hope is that this new approach will complement existing techniques for subtraction of low-energy QCD background at hadron colliders.
 In fact, since it is based on a different principle and it works in a different way as compared to state-of-the-art techniques, we expect it to further improve physics analysis in high-luminosity hadron collider environments when used in combination with existing methods.

-As pileup rates and average event multiplicities increase, we expect particle-level event filtering to provide a more and more significant contribution, e.g. with reference to improved jet mass and $\slashed{p}_T$ resolution, depending on the analysis.

-Another possible area of application relates to jet substructure studies.
-We expect that the ability to reject soft QCD contamination particle-by-particle thereby taking into account the effect of fluctuations on the PDF shapes inside individual events will contribute to improve background subtraction inside fat jets from decays of possible new heavy particles.
+We anticipate that particle-level event filtering will provide a more significant contribution as pileup rates and average event multiplicities increase, e.g. to improve jet mass and $\slashed{p}_T$ resolution, depending on the analysis.
+We also expect the ability to reject soft QCD contamination particle by particle thereby taking into account the effect of fluctuations on the PDF shapes inside individual events to further improve background subtraction inside fat jets from decays of possible new heavy particles.